kbirk74/Election_Analysis/README.md

 ## Summary
 Drafted blocks of code to perform the calcs 1-5 sumarized in the overveiw, in additions
   1) Read the CSV file into PyPoll.py to perfore the calculation.
-  2) created a Dictionaly of information to sumarize the results
+  2) created a Dictionaly and list of information using for loops to sumarize the results
   3) Printed the results to a txt file
   4) created a % of vote calculation  (candiate votes/totalvotes)*100
+  5) Porducest resluts athte candiate lelve and the county level.

 ## Challange overview
 CSV was clean, an not data needed to be ammended.